University Seminars - Information for Faculty

 Your proposal must include the following components:

-1. Overview and Justification: Please include an overview of student learning objectives and a detailed justification for how your proposed seminar aligns with the goals of the University Seminar program.
-If you are proposing a USEM that you taught previously, you must also provide information about how the course has evolved over time and the steps you have taken/will take to improve the course going forward.
+1. Overview and Justification: Please provide a summary of your proposed course, including a justification for how your proposal aligns with the goals of the University Seminar program.
+If you are proposing a USEM that you previously taught, you must also provide information about how the course has evolved over time and the steps you will take to improve the course going forward.
 (One page max – PDF only)

 3. Curriculum Vita or Resume for each instructor.
 (Two page max for each – PDF only)